Assistant Professor of American StudiesDepartment:

 Photo Credit: Gerry Szymanski

 Rachel Remmel studies nineteenth-century American architectural history.
-She is currently revising her dissertation on Boston public school architecture from 1789 to 1860 for publication as a book, and she has a related forthcoming article in The Journal of the History of Childhood and Youth.
-She is also writing articles about the founding of the Cincinnati Art Museum.
-Her research interests include building types, theories of environmental influence, and architectural process.
+In addition to studying how the interrelated categories of art and artist are defined, Remmel focuses on institutions and their associated building types to ask questions about social power.
+She is currently revising her dissertation on Boston public school architecture from 1789 to 1860 for publication as a book, and she has published a related article in the Journal of the History of Childhood and Youth.
+Her second research project tracks the agendas of men’s and women’s advocacy groups responsible for founding of the Cincinnati Art Museum, and she has a forthcoming article in the Journal of Women’s History.
 Remmel teaches courses on the history of American art, the history of African-American art, modern architecture, the architecture of American houses, the history of American education, the history of photography, antebellum culture, and writing and composition.
-She has presented her work at conferences sponsored by the College Art Association, the American Studies Association, the Society for Historians of the Early American Republic, the History of Education Society, the Nineteenth-Century Studies Association, the Association of Historians of American Art, and the Society for the History of Children and Youth.
+She has presented her work at conferences sponsored by the College Art Association, the Society of Architectural Historians, the American Studies Association, the Vernacular Architecture Forum, the Society for Historians of the Early American Republic, the History of Education Society, the Nineteenth-Century Studies Association, the Association of Historians of American Art, the Society for the History of Children and Youth, and the Dublin Seminar for New England Folklife.
 Her book project was awarded grant support from the Spencer Foundation, and her dissertation was supported by the Henry Luce Foundation/ACLS Dissertation Fellowships in American Art and the Carter Manny Award from the Graham Foundation for Advanced Studies in the Fine Arts.
 She received her B.A. in Art History and German Literature from Williams College.
 Her M.A. and Ph.D. were completed in art history at the University of Chicago.

 AH 201: History of American Art